 The Part II offenses, for which only arrest data are collected, are:

-Other assaults (simple)—Assaults and attempted assaults which are not of an aggravated nature and do not result in serious injury to the victim.
+Other assaults (simple)—Assaults and attempted assaults where no weapon was used or no serious or aggravated injury resulted to the victim.
 Stalking, intimidation, coercion, and hazing are included.

 Forgery and counterfeiting—The altering, copying, or imitating of something, without authority or right, with the intent to deceive or defraud by passing the copy or thing altered or imitated as that which is original or genuine; or the selling, buying, or possession of an altered, copied, or imitated thing with the intent to deceive or defraud.
 Attempts are included.